 The Group undertakes certain transactions denominated in foreign currencies, hence exposures to exchange fluctuations arise.
-Certain of the Group's financial assets and liabilities are denominated in HK\$ and US\$ which are currencies other than the functional currencies of the respective group entities.
+Certain of the Group's financial assets and liabilities are denominated in HK\$ and United States dollar ("US\$") which are currencies other than the functional currencies of the respective group entities.
 The Group manages its foreign currency risk by constantly monitoring the movement of the foreign exchange rates.